 - The Dean of the Graduate School, using official NDSU transcripts, will verify course completion and issue a certificate.
 Upon issuance of the certificate, the dean will notify the program administrator hosting the GC program.

-- Courses used to satisfy the Graduate Certificate program requirements cannot be older than three years at the time the certificate completion is verified.
+- Courses used to satisfy the Graduate Certificate program requirements cannot be older than seven years at the time the certificate completion is verified.